MithraBijumon/LS---Web-Dev/Week 1/Readme.md

 ﻿# <a name="_i5lubete7x72"></a>**WEEK ONE: Getting Started with Web Development** Hello everyone! 👋\
-` `We’re thrilled to have you start your web development journey with us.
+We’re thrilled to have you start your web development journey with us.
 This week is all about laying the **foundations**—understanding the basics, setting up your tools, and preparing for the exciting weeks ahead.

 ## <a name="_2rspjka1m6i0"></a>**1.
 Basics of Web Development**
-Start by reading through the **"Basics of Web Development"** section in the main guide.
+Start by reading through the [Basics of Web Development](./Basics%20of%20Web%20Development.md) section in the main guide.
 Focus on understanding:

 - How the internet works 🌐
 - What frontend and backend mean